AI Assistants That Match Invoices, Route Approvals, and Close the Books.

 IntegrationFinance integrations

-See the connected tool surfaces behind QuickBooks, NetSuite, Xero, and the other tools your team already uses and the adjacent systems these agents usually need.
+See the connected tool surfaces behind QuickBooks, NetSuite, Xero, and the other tools your team already uses and the adjacent systems these assistants usually need.

 GuideFinance deployment guide

-Read the guide that helps finance teams move from idea to governed production workflow.
+Read the guide that helps finance teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model